innolitics/rdm/rdm/base/software_plan.md

 ## Integration

-{# TODO: address traceability from software items to software system tests; see 5.1.1.c #}
+[TODO: address traceability from software items to software system tests; see 5.1.1.c]

 **Input:** Unmerged, but approved, pull-request

 Merge the approved git branch into the `master` git branch, correct any merge conflicts that occur.
-Once the branch has been merged successfully, delete the branch in GitHub{% if system.auditor_notes %} [5.1.5]{% endif %}.
+Once the branch has been merged successfully, delete the branch in GitHub{% if system.auditor_notes %} [5.1.5 and 5.6.1]{% endif %}.

 **Output:** Merged pull request